“"This rootsy, delta grass rock, goes down like good bourbon on a summer night."” - Beth Lamberson Warren

 If you like Van.
 If you like Stills.
 If you like Allmans.
 You are down with Mohead.

 Mohead is hailed as the “staunch upholder of Dixie fried faith.
 Steeped in Southern Comfort rather than counterfeiting it.”
-Fans of Lowell George, Van Morrison, Greg Allman and Gram Parsons have a new name to add to their list.
-If passion for music is what moves you, look no further.
-You need to see this band live.
+Fans of Lowell George, Van Morrison and Greg Allman have a new name to add to their list.
+If passion for music and soul is what moves you, look no further.
+You have to see this band live.
 They will not disappoint.